julelang/manual/src/some-questions.md

 The above two optimizations are also possible to be done by the Jule compiler.
 The Jule compiler has mastered understanding Jule, and that is undoubtedly its job.
 Of course the backend compiler cannot do this because it is not optimized for Jule like the Jule compiler and cannot think in terms of Jule at compile time.
 In this case it is not possible to have the optimizations applied.

-### Jule have a runtime?
+### Does Jule have a runtime?

-If we assume that the concept of "runtime" in this question is used in the sense of virtual machine, no. Jule is a language compiled entirely into machine code.
-But it has `std/runtime` package in the standard library.
+If we assume that the concept of a "runtime" in this question is used in the sense of a virtual machine, then no. Jule is a language compiled entirely into machine code.
+It does have the `std/runtime` package in the standard library.
 However, the main purpose of this package is to define special algorithms and some API functions that Jule programs will hear at run time.

 If you want to know more about this package, read the [Runtime](/runtime/) section.

-### Why receiver parameters always named as self?
+### Why is `self` the only receiver parameter?

-In languages ​​like Go, the developer provides the name of the receiver parameter.
+In languages like Go, the developer provides the name of the receiver parameter.
 This can sometimes lead to writing shorter code with shorter names.
-But consistent naming is the developer's own effort.
+Consistent naming is the developer's own effort.
 A simple renaming can be painful when applied to every method, especially in large structs.

 For reasons like these, Jule chose the `self` keyword to eliminate developer thinking cost for receiver name and always ensure a consistent receiver parameter name.
 This is also useful to keep the receiver parameter declaration shorter and gain some syntactical possibilities.

-### Why some packages in the standard library adopted from Go?
+### Why are some packages in the standard library adopted from Go?

 Due to Jule being largely influenced by Go, many Go codes can be easily adapted to Jule.
 Go and Jule share very similar semantics.
 Implementing existing code is not too difficult.

 That is, time cost.
 Designing and developing well-implemented algorithms takes time.
 Go has enough well-implemented algorithms, so it makes sense to adopt them.
-And not all packages were adopted from Go, just specific ones that play well with Jule.
+Not all packages were adopted from Go, just specific ones that play well with Jule.
 Many algorithms are implemented from scratch for Jule.

-### Why were the default values of the fields removed?
+### Why were default field values removed?

 There were significant concerns that it negatively affected readability.
 In particular, when tag support was added for fields, it became clear that combining default values and tags did not lead to maintainable code.
 To prevent this, the default value feature was removed from structs.